-(b) A motion to adjourn shall be decided without debate and shall always be in order, except when the House is voting or some member is speaking; but a motion to adjourn shall not follow a motion to adjourn until debate or some other business of the House has intervened.

-RULE 16.
-Motion to Table. - (a) A motion to table shall be seconded before the motion is put to the vote of the House and is in order except when a motion to adjourn or to recess is before the House.

-- (b) A motion to table shall be decided without debate. - (c) A motion to table a bill shall constitute a motion to table the bill and all amendments thereto. - (d) When the question before the House is the adoption of an amendment to a bill or resolution, a motion to table the bill is not in order; and a motion to table an amendment applies to the amendment only, and the motion may not expressly or by implication or construction be expanded to include a motion to table the bill also. - (e) When a question has been tabled, it shall not thereafter be considered except on motion to reconsider under Rule 18 or to remove from the table approved by a two-thirds vote. - RULE 17.
+- (b) A motion to adjourn shall be decided without debate and shall always be in order, except when the House is voting or some member is speaking; but a motion to adjourn shall not follow a motion to adjourn until debate or some other business of the House has intervened. - RULE 16.
+Motion to Table. (a) A motion to table shall be seconded before the motion is put to the vote of the House and is in order except when a motion to adjourn or to recess is before the House. - (b) A motion to table shall be decided without debate; however, the proponent of the matter that is subject of the motion to table shall be given up to two minutes to explain the matter subject to the motion to table if the proponent has not previously explained the matter prior to the motion to table. - (c) A motion to table a bill shall constitute a motion to table the bill and all amendments thereto. - (d) When the question before the House is the adoption of an amendment to a bill or resolution, a motion to table the bill is not in order; and a motion to table an amendment applies to the amendment only, and the motion may not expressly or by implication or construction be expanded to include a motion to table the bill also. - (e) When a question has been tabled, it shall not thereafter be considered, except on motion to reconsider under Rule 18 or to remove from the table approved by a two-thirds vote. - RULE 17.
 Motion to Postpone Indefinitely.
 A motion to postpone indefinitely is in order except when a motion to adjourn or to lay on the table or for the previous question or to recess is before the House.
 However, after one motion to postpone indefinitely has been decided, another motion to postpone indefinitely shall not be allowed at the same stage of the bill or proposition.
-When a question has been postponed indefinitely, it shall not thereafter be considered except on motion to reconsider under Rule 18 or to place on the favorable calendar approved by a two-thirds vote. - RULE 18.
-Motion to Reconsider. (a) When a question has been decided, it is in order for any member to move for the reconsideration thereof on the same or the succeeding legislative day; provided that if the vote by which the motion was originally decided was taken by a recorded vote, only a member of the prevailing side may move for reconsideration. - (b) A motion to reconsider shall be determined by a majority vote, except the following shall require a two-thirds vote: a second or subsequent motion to reconsider and a motion to reconsider: - (1) A vote upon a motion to table, - (2) A motion to postpone indefinitely, - (3) A motion to remove a bill from the unfavorable calendar, - (4) A motion that a bill be read twice on the same day, or - (5) A motion to remove from the table. - (c) A motion to reconsider the vote by which a person has been elected as Speaker or Speaker Pro Tempore shall not be in order.
-This subsection of this rule cannot be suspended.
+When a question has been postponed indefinitely, it shall not thereafter be considered, except on motion to reconsider under Rule 18 or to place on the favorable calendar approved by a two-thirds vote. - RULE 18.
+Motion to Reconsider. (a) When a question has been decided, it is in order for any member to move for the reconsideration thereof on the same or the succeeding legislative day; provided that if the vote by which the motion was originally decided was taken by a recorded vote, only a member of the prevailing side may move for reconsideration. - (b) A motion to reconsider shall be determined by a majority vote, except the following shall require a two-thirds vote: a second or subsequent motion to reconsider and a motion to reconsider: - (1) A vote upon a motion to table, - (2) A motion to postpone indefinitely, - (3) A motion to remove a bill from the unfavorable calendar, - (4) A motion that a bill be read twice on the same day, or - (5) A motion to remove from the table.

+(c) A motion to reconsider the vote by which a person has been elected as Speaker or Speaker Pro Tempore shall not be in order.
+This subsection of this rule cannot be suspended except by a vote of three-fifths of all the members of the House.